Sensō-ji

 View Map

-3-minute walk from Asakusa Station.
+3-minute walk from Asakusa Station(Tokyo Metro).
 Suite rooms all with 2 bedrooms.

 Conveniently located for exploring Asakusa and the Tokyo Skytree area.